ras0219-msft/docs/integration.md

 - `scripts\buildsystems\vcpkg.cmake` is a toolchain file suitable for use with CMake

 Additionally, NuGet packages will contain a `build\native\vcpkg.targets` that integrates with MSBuild projects.

+Please also see our [blog post](https://blogs.msdn.microsoft.com/vcblog/2017/05/03/vcpkg-introducing-export-command/) for additional examples.